 [Many former human researchers, unable to see this start of the droplet’s instability, could not accurately match the mathematics of the droplet’s boundary relationship.
 Nor were they able to calculate or observe a. the time to instability, or b. show that general relativity applies to interfacial tension as it does to gravitational tension (if it does).
 This would be a great discovery for any scientist.]

 - At the crest and trough of the wave on the boundary there is higher curvature and tension (even if we can’t see a sine wave’s crest and trough, the droplet (a sample/example of our universe) does see the wave).
 The trough when it first initiates one sine wave (when the droplet offsets from it’s center/source) at the boundary (closest to the injection-hole/source/center) might be thought of as having great inertia (a resistance to outward flow).
 [Actually, the trough resists outward movement because the fluid particles causing such movement at the crests takes a path of least resistance around a highly curved trough.]
 The crests, at first, have low curvature and so any random forces can change the crest areas because they act perpendicular to it.

 - Energy and information transfer: how we think of energy/info transfer at the Big Bang or other sources.

-What we’ve discovered above is perspective.
+What we’ve discovered above is experience, and EXPERIENCES are broken down into PERSPECTIVES.
 In a straw, the meniscus between water and air, for example, is curved up on one side of its boundary and down on the other side.
 That is a very simple example of how perspectives can become paired in relationship, or relationship boundaries.
-That is, boundaries, or interfaces, across which some behavior (or function) happens.
+Relationship boundaries, are interfaces, across which some behavior (or FUNCTION) happens.